TEAMuP-dev/HARP/tools/model_agent/README.md

   generation, package data structures, and package writing.
 - `analyze.py` statically parses harvested `app.py` wrappers and reports the input/output component shapes across the corpus (no code execution).
+- `recipe.py` renders a runnable pyharp `app.py` (and the rest of a Space package) from a declarative recipe JSON describing inputs, outputs, framework, and inference glue.
 - `cli.py` exposes the core behavior as terminal commands.
 - `__main__.py` lets you run the package with `python3 -m tools.model_agent`.
 - `tests/test_agent.py` protects the behavior that is easiest to break while